 \paragraph{Adversary.} We consider a computationally-bounded adaptive adversary that can corrupt up to $t$ parties at any point in the protocol's execution, causing them to become byzantine: corrupted parties may deviate arbitrarily from the protocol.

-\paragraph{Cryptographic Assumptions.} We consider a security parameter $\kappa$, a collision-resistant hash function $H_{\kappa} : \{0, 1\}^{\star} \rightarrow \{0, 1\}^\kappa$.
+\paragraph{Cryptographic assumptions.} We consider a security parameter $\kappa$, a collision-resistant hash function $H_{\kappa} : \{0, 1\}^{\star} \rightarrow \{0, 1\}^\kappa$.
 Informally, $H_\kappa : \{0, 1\}^{\star} \rightarrow \{0, 1\}^\kappa$ is collision-resistant if, for any computationally-bounded adversary $\mathcal{A}$, the probability that $\mathcal{A}(1^{\kappa})$ outputs two values $x \neq y$ such that $H_{\kappa}(x) = H_{\kappa}(y)$ is negligible in $\kappa$ \cite{Rog06}.

 We consider both \emph{unauthenticated} settings and \emph{authenticated} settings.
-We use the term \emph{unauthenticated} to refer to a setting where the only cryptographic assumption is the hash function.
-In contrast \emph{authenticated settings} rely on a trusted setup: on top of the hash function, we also assume a public key infrastructure (PKI) and a secure signature scheme, with security parameter $\kappa$ as well.
+The term \emph{unauthenticated} refers to a setting where the only cryptographic assumption is the hash function.
+In contrast, \emph{authenticated settings}, on top of the hash function, assume a public key infrastructure (PKI) and a secure signature scheme, with security parameter $\kappa$.

-For simplicity of presentation, our proofs assume that the adversary does not find any collisions for $H_{\kappa}$, and that it is unable to forge signatures.
-When these assumptions are removed, our protocols' guarantees still hold except with probability negligible in $\kappa$.
+For simplicity of presentation, our proofs assume that the adversary is unable to find any collisions for $H_{\kappa}$ or to forge signatures.
+When these primitives are replaced with real-world instantiations, our protocols' guarantees still hold except with probability negligible in $\kappa$.